flink-extended/flink-scala-api/README.md

 Two gotchas worth knowing:

-- **Declare the `opaque type` outside the scope that declares the case class.** Within its own defining scope an `opaque type` is transparent, so a derivation there sees the underlying type (plain `Long` above) and quietly picks the built-in converter instead of yours.
-Its own object or its own file is enough.
+- **You must declare the `opaque type` outside the scope that declares the case class.** Within its own defining scope an `opaque type` is transparent, so a derivation there sees the underlying type (plain `Long` above) and quietly picks the built-in converter instead of yours.
+Putting the opaque type in its own object or file is enough.
 - A `given` must be in scope where the converter is *derived*, not where it is used.
 Put it in the field type's companion object, or top-level in the file that declares the case class.